MTB BANK: Membership in interbank associations

-Deposit rating

-MTB BANK PJSC has maintained high positions of deposit and credit ratings assigned by the specialized independent rating agency Credit-Rating for several years.

-The rating of bank deposits’ reliability is at the level of "5" (the highest level).
-MTB BANK, PJSC received it on 24 February 2009.
-Since then, the monthly rating is confirmed at the same level.

-The ratings are constantly updated.
-This rating is the highest assessment of the bank deposits’ reliability.
-It was developed to protect depositors and to increase their awareness of banking institution's reliability.

-The Bank does not use refinancing of the National Bank of Ukraine (including stabilization loans).

-Credit rating
+Deposit and Credit Ratings

-The long-term credit rating of MTB BANK PJSC was assigned on 29 May 2007.
-Over the years, the bank's credit rating has risen to "uaAA".
-The forecast is stable.

-A [credit rating] is an assessment of a borrower's financial condition and is an independent opinion of the rating agency on its credit worthiness.

-This rating is assigned according to the National Rating Scale.
+According to the independent rating agency Credit Rating, MTB BANK PJSC has maintained a deposit rating of 5 since 2009.
+Credit Rating most recently assigned a credit rating to MTB Bank in June 2020, when it received a rating of uaAA.

 Sponsorship and philanthropy

-MTB BANK PJSC has been the premium partner of the International [Music Festival] Odessa Classics and the sponsor of the annual art festival Velvet Season at the [Odessa Opera |Odessa Opera and Ballet Theater] for many years.
+MTB BANK PJSC has been the premium partner of the International [Music Festival] Odesa Classics and the sponsor of the annual art festival Velvet Season at the Odesa Opera and Ballet Theatre for many years.

 MTB BANK PJSC also sponsors the annual Black Sea Ports Cup and Black Sea Cup [regatta |regattas], professional international tennis tournaments under the auspices of the [ITF].

 It provides financial support to the Monsters Corporation [charity organization] and participates in fighting COVID-19 projects.

 Awards and honors

 2009 – Bank with a high level of business openness and transparency (First National Competition Bank of the Year 2009 according to the magazine [Banker]).

 2011 – European Quality Award of the International Socratic Committee of the European Business Assembly (Oxford, UK).

 2016 – Bank – a reliable partner in the world of business VIII All-Ukrainian competition BANK OF THE YEAR – 2016.